Altoros/nsd-commercial-paper-client/README.md

 -----------
 `npm run sign`

+Stop signer app:

+`pkill -f 'node sign'`

 Optional arguments:

 - AUTOSIGN=true: Sign the instruction and upload the signature automatically.
 - USER=signUser: Specify user other than currently logged in as the creator of the transaction.
 - API defaults to `http://localhost:4000`.

 You can omit USER or pass any string: this field will become part of transaction creator to identify the process that signed.

+Stop signer app:

+`pkill -f 'node sign'`

 Downloader app
 --------------
 `npm run download`

+Stop downloader app:

+`pkill -f 'node download'`

 Optional arguments: